ilyam8/netdata/collectors/proc.plugin/README.md

 You can set the following values for each configuration option:

 - `auto` = enable monitoring if the collected values are not zero
 - `yes` = enable monitoring
 - `no` = disable monitoring

 #### Monitored wireless interface metrics

 - **Status**
   The current state of the interface.
 This is a device-dependent option.

 - **Link**
   Overall quality of the link.

 - **Level**
   Received signal strength (RSSI), which indicates how strong the received signal is.

 - **Noise**
   Background noise level.

 - **Discarded packets**
-    Discarded packets for: Number of packets received with a different NWID or ESSID (`nwid`), unable to decrypt (`crypt`), hardware was not able to properly re-assemble the link layer fragments (`frag`), packets failed to deliver (`retry`), and packets lost in relation with specific wireless operations (`misc`).
+  Number of packets received with a different NWID or ESSID (`nwid`), unable to decrypt (`crypt`), hardware was not able to properly re-assemble the link layer fragments (`frag`), packets failed to deliver (`retry`), and packets lost in relation with specific wireless operations (`misc`).

 - **Missed beacon**
   Number of periodic beacons from the cell or the access point the interface has missed.

 #### Wireless configuration

 #### alarms

 There are several alarms defined in `health.d/net.conf`.

 The tricky ones are `inbound packets dropped` and `inbound packets dropped ratio`.
 They have quite a strict policy so that they warn users about possible issues.
 These alarms can be annoying for some network configurations.
 It is especially true for some bonding configurations if an interface is a child or a bonding interface itself.
 If it is expected to have a certain number of drops on an interface for a certain network configuration, a separate alarm with different triggering thresholds can be created or the existing one can be disabled for this specific interface.
 It can be done with the help of the [families](/health/REFERENCE.md#alarm-line-families) line in the alarm configuration.
 For example, if you want to disable the `inbound packets dropped` alarm for `eth0`, set `families: !eth0 *` in the alarm definition for `template: inbound_packets_dropped`.

 #### configuration